Loss Control Insights

 - Use this guide from the United States Environmental Protection Agency as a resource to prevention and remediation.

 Assistance From EMC

-If you continue to have mold and moisture problems in spite of your due diligence, Steven recommends calling EMC for assistance.
+If you continue to have mold and moisture problems in spite of your due diligence, Craig recommends calling EMC for assistance.
 “Our experts can help you discover how and where water is entering your building, and help you determine how to tackle the problem,” he says.
 Some help EMC can provide includes:

 - Bringing in an infrared camera to look for water behind walls.